benmangold/dev-server/README.md

 an ubuntu development environment built into an ami with packer and ansible

-postgresql, docker, nodejs, oh-my-zsh, ready out of the box for the `ubuntu` user
+postgresql, docker, nodejs 12, oh-my-zsh, ready out of the box

+launch the ami as an ec2 instance and ssh in as user `ubuntu`

 ## commands

 `make verify` - verify packer json

 `make build` - build ami via packer: requires `AWS_ACCESS_KEY_ID`  and `AWS_SECRET_ACCESS_KEY` to be available in environment

+## ci

+a new ami will be build with commits to `main`

+## special thanks

+to [artis3n/cloud-hackbox](https://github.com/artis3n/cloud-hackbox) for inspiration and reference